 Maybe!
 For now while shopping via smartphone, you can see the score of the company you are looking at by visiting: ethicli.com/info/____ (replace the underscore with the company’s name).

-This is so important with us at Ethicli.
+This is so important to us at Ethicli.
 We focus on certifications, legal documents and databases that reflect specific aspects of company practices.
 For example, a shopper looking at an animal welfare score will only see sources about animal testing and if the company involves animal byproducts.

 Likewise, the “Social” section of our scoring system involves the companies’ effects on our communities.
 Such contributors to this score includes the Corporate Human Rights Benchmark, Covid-19 safety precautions for customers, charity donations, and community involvement.